 Barbara Ehrenreich is a journalist and author and, at the challenge of a friend, decided to take on lower-class life and see if it was possible to survive financially.
 She began as a waitress in Key West, worked in housekeeping and elderly care in Maine, and finally at Walmart in Minnesota.
 Watching her struggle to find housing, work back-breaking and mind-numbing jobs, and appreciate first hand how difficult life at the poverty level is.

-If you’re only going to read one chapter, it ought to be the last one, which discusses the overall themes she found in her journey, including the problems with housing, why pay stays low, and how these individuals function.
+If you’re only going to read one chapter of Nickel and Dimed, it ought to be the last one, which discusses the overall themes she found in her journey, including the problems with housing, why pay stays low, and how these individuals function.
 She talked about how even when workers are in high demand (as the case was in Minnesota), there is no good housing available in their price ranges.
-She also discussed how employees will do almost anything to keep from raising wages, preferring to offer benefits, doughnuts, more breaks, and the like, because those can be taken away far more easily than a paycut can be made.
+She also discussed how employees will do almost anything to keep from raising wages, preferring to offer benefits, doughnuts, more breaks, and the like, because those can be taken away far more easily than a pay cut can be made.

 Some of the main problems that kept individuals in these desperate circumstances, at least in her view, is the fear of getting a new job (better the problems you know than the ones you don’t, she finds), the hardship of getting a new job (when do you interview when you work seven days a week or when you don’t have a car or any nice clothing), the difficulty of gathering the money to make a deposit on an apartment (meaning people pay much higher rates for weekly hotels), etc. It really was horrifying to see how difficult it is to get out of circumstances like this .

-One other thing that makes me like this book even more: I talked Bart’s ear off about the book at dinner on Monday night and he’s now read nearly half of it.
+One other thing that makes me like Nickel and Dimed even more: I talked Bart’s ear off about the book at dinner on Monday night and he’s now read nearly half of it.
 We never read the same books, so it’s unspeakably cool to me that he’s reading this one.
 And a worthwhile book it is.

-I went to the grocery store the night I finished this book.
-An old man with a nametag nearly hit me twice with a mop bucket.
+I went to the grocery store the night I finished the book.
+An old man with a name tag nearly hit me twice with a mop bucket.
 I smiled and begged his pardon.
-I hope he’s getting by better than those that Barbara met.
+I hope he’s getting by better than those that Barbara Ehrenreich met for Nickel and Dimed.